Hillside-Labs/userservice-go-sdk/go-client/README.md

 ## Query Usage

 The `Query` struct provides a flexible way to construct and execute queries in the userservice package.
-It allows you to specify filters, select fields, order by criteria, limit, offset, and joins.
+This is an experimental portion of the SDK and will likely change as it develops.

 ### Creating a Query